 - Melt butter, vinegar, cinnamon and brown sugar over medium high heat until combined.
 Simmer for a couple minutes until bubbly.

-- Add pieces of ham steak to skillet.
-Simmer for ten minutes and flip steaks.
-Simmer for ten more minutes.
-Remove from skillet and set on plate.
-Cover with aluminum foil to keep warm until serving time.
+- Add pieces of ham steak to the skillet.
+Simmer for 5 minutes and flip steaks.
+Simmer for 5 more minutes.
+Remove ham slices from the skillet and set on a plate.
+Cover with aluminum foil and set aside.

-- Add pineapple, cinnamon, cloves and apple jelly to skillet.
+- Add pineapple, cinnamon, cloves, and apple jelly to the skillet.
 Simmer until thickened.

 Ron Usedom says